Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/first_steps/general_optimization_tasks.rst

    LinearModel<> model( inputDimension(data), labelDimension(data) );

 The first argument is the dimensionality of the data points and the second parameter that of the outputs.
-A linear model is a model of the form
+An affine linear model is a model of the form

 .. math::
    f(x) = Ax+b

-where x is the input, and the matrix A and vector b are constant.
-Thus, the parameters of the model are the entries of A and b.
-Since we only have one output dimension and one input dimension, this means that our model has 2 parameters in total.
-In the general case, it has :math:`n*m+m` paramters where :math:`n` is the input dimension and :math:`m` the output dimension of the model.
+where :math:`x` is the input, and the matrix :math:`A` and vector :math:`b` are constant.
+Thus, the parameters of the model are the entries of :math:`A` and :math:`b`.
+Since we only have one output dimension and one input dimension, this means that our model has two parameters in total.
+In the general case, it has :math:`n*m+m` parameters where :math:`n` is the input dimension and :math:`m` the output dimension of the model.